ArdalanJaf/Carbon-Offset-Calculator/README.md

 - Fully responsive front-end down to 400px.
 - Non-text features made screen-reader friendly.
 - Hosted with cPanel [here](https://carbon-offset-simulator.ardalanjaf.com/).
-- When Neccesary, code commented.
+- When neccesary, code commented.

 ### Choices explained

-Styled-componenets, not Bootstrap?
+####Styled-componenets, not Bootstrap?
-> I'm more familiar with SASS, so thought that the better option given the time restraints (I wanted to honour this challenge as a test to what can be made ASAP).
+I'm more familiar with SASS, so thought that the better option given the time restraints (I wanted to honour this challenge as a test to what can be made ASAP).
 I also hedged a bet that the *feel* of my site might stand out more if all the other applicants used bootstrap.
 As a bonus I am also trying to build up a styled-components library.

-No react-bootstrap-table2?
+####No react-bootstrap-table2?
-> Initially I wanted the purchase table to be a UL, because of a particular visual design I had in mind.
+Initially I wanted the purchase table to be a UL, because of a particular visual design I had in mind.
 However, this later caused me issues so for the sake of saving time I opted to turn it into a normal html table because it required minimal re-formating of my existing code.

 ### Improvements